alarm-redist/fifty-states/analyses/IA_cd_2020/doc_IA_cd_2020.md

 ### Interpretation of requirements
 We enforce a maximum population deviation of 0.01%, given strict historical deviation standards.
 We also merge VTDs into counties and run the simulation at the county level.
+For compactness, we increase the `compactness` parameter to 1.1, which does not create too much inefficiency.

 ## Data Sources
 Data for Iowa comes from the ALARM Project's [2020 Redistricting Data Files](https://alarm-redist.github.io/posts/2021-08-10-census-2020/).